tiagohcorreia/LAPR2/docs/sprintD/US016/04.tests-and-implementation/Tests-and-implementation.md

 # 6. Integration and Demo

-* A new option on the Employee menu options was added.
+* A new option on the Agent menu options was added.

-* Some demo purposes some tasks are bootstrapped while system starts.

 # 7. Observations

-Platform and Organization classes are getting too many responsibilities due to IE pattern and, therefore, they are becoming huge and harder to maintain.

-Is there any way to avoid this to happen?
+N/A